CESSProject/doc-v2/ref/in-depth-feat/lbss.md

 ### **Introduction**

 As industries across the globe increasingly adopt AI and machine learning, the need for secure, scalable, and highly performant data infrastructure is more critical than ever.
-Data is central to the development and operation of AI systems, but managing it across a diverse range of regulatory environments, geographical boundaries, and data privacy standards presents a significant challenge.
+Data is central to the development and operation of AI systems, but managing it across a diverse range of regulatory environments, geographical boundaries(or Geo-Fence), and data privacy standards presents a significant challenge.

 One of the key obstacles in managing AI data is ensuring **data sovereignty** and **regulatory compliance** while simultaneously meeting the performance requirements of modern AI applications.
 These applications often require access to vast amounts of real-time data, while data protection regulations such as **General Data Protection Regulation (GDPR)** in the EU, **Health Insurance Portability and Accountability Act (HIPAA)** in the US, and China’s **Cybersecurity Law** impose stringent rules on how and where data can be stored, processed, and shared.